RARgames/4gaBoardsDocs/docs/intro.md

 ---

 # Getting started
-To change the language of this site, click on the globe icon in the top-right corner.
 Hello!
 This guide aims to provide a comprehensive tutorial for you to get started with 4ga Boards.
 In the upcoming sections we will show you all of the important features of our tool.
-But first of all...

 ## What exactly is 4ga Boards?
 4ga Boards is a convienient and easy to grasp management tool based on the kanban board technique.
 A kanban board is a visual tool used to manage and optimize workflows, which displays tasks as cards across columns that can represent different stages of a process.
 The main view of 4ga Boards, which you will probably see for the most time can be seen below.

 ![Main view showing the getting started board](/img/mainviewgettingstarted_en.png)

 ## [Creating an account](./account)